menorah84/dataframe_differ/README.md

 # DataFrame DIFFer
-#### Use: To get symmetric difference between two given DataFrames and a common key
+#### Use: To get symmetric difference between two given DataFrames with a common key
 #### Result: The output is a (*has_difference*: bool, *difference*: dict) showing:
 * in A but not in B
 * in B but not in A